 VISION/ MISSION STATEMENT

-- To enhance productivity with the available resources without adversely affecting natural resources in terms of ground water, soil health and environment.
+- To enhance productivity with the limited resources without adversely affecting natural resources in terms of ground water, soil health and environment.

-- Promoting efficient use of irrigation water and on-farm management of water resources.
+- Efficient use of irrigation water and on-farm management of water resources.

 - Increasing productivity, rainwater harvesting and control of soil erosion in sub-mountainous kandi areas.

 Contribution to the State